hikohong/hikovim/README.md

 # Welcom to hikovim

-hi there! this is hiko's useful vim util this is not only the personal's util, but also had some trouble shooting for some glitchs hope you enjoy
+hi there! this is hiko's useful vim util. this is not only the personal's util, but also had some trouble shooting for some glitchs hope you enjoy